 Soil fertility and soil-plant relationships with particular reference to the characteristics of the soil solution; soil acidity and liming; soil testing and nutrient availability; interactions of fertilizer nutrients in soils; nutrient mobility; nutrient absorption by plants and nutrient interactions in the absorption process.

 Soil and Land Drainage

 Causes and effects of impeded drainage; principles of drainage improvement systems.

-AERD Communications II 6 Credits As for the degree j programme in Agribusiness and Rural Development.
-AERD 4007 Enterprise Development 4 Credits programme in Agribusiness and Rural Development. i citulis
+AERD 4006 Communications II As for the degree programme in Agribusiness and Rural Development.

+AERD 4007 Enterprise Development

 CPSC 4003 Crop Breeding